alex-strobel/DPP-LabManual/GitHub-and-renv.md

 On a Mac, the Git executable will most likely be located at `usr/bin/git`, under Windows, it will be located in the path you installed Git to (see [above](#Install-Git)).

+### Create new R project using Git and `renv`

+There are several ways to do so, the one that works best for me (Alex) is described below:

+1. In RStudio, go to `File > New Project...`, then choose `New Directory > New Project`.
+Select `Create a Git repository` and `use renv with this project`.
+Enter a directory name (this will also be the name of your repository on GitHub) and you may also want to provide a path where to create your project as subdirectory of.
+Then hit `Create Project`.
+2. Take some time to notice that
++ at the RStudio console, after the usual startup messsage, you should read something like ` Project '~/Documents/R/My-Project' loaded. [renv 0.14.0]`
++ under the `Packages` tab, you now find a separation into `Project library` and `System library`
+3. As so far, your project isn't on GitHub yet, add it via GitHub Desktop by clicking on `Current Repository` (top left), click `Add` and then `Add Existing Repository...` and select the repository you created under 1.